zerebubuth/planet-dump-ng/README.md

 In order that the system can output a planet file or a history planet file in the same run, all of this is generated from the history tables.
-This means a minor adjustment to how the "current" planet is written, with a filter which drops any non-current version of an element and any current version which is deleted.
+This means a minor adjustment to how the [previous planet scrip](https://github.com/openstreetmap/planetdump) was written, with a filter which drops any non-current version of an element and any current version which is deleted.